CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its scope as the research/investigation phase of documentation work, distinct from the writing/fixing phase.
-It provides concrete actions, explicit 'Use when' guidance, and a rich set of natural trigger examples that cover multiple ways users might phrase their requests.
-The description is concise yet comprehensive.
+This is a strong skill description that clearly defines its scope as the research/investigation phase of documentation work, distinct from the writing phase.
+It provides concrete actions, explicit 'Use when' guidance, and rich trigger examples that closely match natural user language.
+The description is concise yet comprehensive, making it easy for Claude to select appropriately from a large skill set.

 DimensionReasoningScore